Shuvam-2000/E-Commerce-Website/README.md

 ### 2. Inventory Page
 - Showcases all products with options to filter by category & price.
 - Search functionality to quickly find products.
+Added routing to the search functionality for seamless user experience
 - Price-based sorting to help users browse products within their budget.

 ### 3. Product Page